github/codeql/docs/language/codeql-for-visual-studio-code/analyzing-your-projects.rst

 If you have a CodeQL database saved locally, as an unarchived folder or as a ZIP file, you can add it to Visual Studio Code.
 There are several ways to obtain a local CodeQL database.

-- To create a database with the CodeQL CLI, see ":doc:`Creating CodeQL databases <codeql-cli:using-the-codeql-cli/creating-codeql-databases>`."
+- To create a database with the CodeQL CLI, see ":ref:`Creating CodeQL databases <creating-codeql-databases>`."

 - .. include:: ../reusables/download-lgtm-database.rst

 - To analyze a test database, add a ``.testproj`` folder to the Databases view.
-  Test databases (that is, folders with a ``.testproj`` extension) are generated when you run regression tests on custom queries using the :doc:`CodeQL CLI <codeql-cli:index>`.
+  Test databases (that is, folders with a ``.testproj`` extension) are generated when you run regression tests on custom queries using the :ref:`CodeQL CLI <codeql-cli>`.
   If a query fails a regression test, you may want to analyze the test database in Visual Studio Code to debug the failure.

-  For more information about running query tests, see ":doc:`Testing custom queries <codeql-cli:using-the-codeql-cli/testing-custom-queries>`" in the CodeQL CLI help.
+  For more information about running query tests, see ":ref:`Testing custom queries <testing-custom-queries>`" in the CodeQL CLI help.

 Running a query
 ------------------------